metiago/metiago.github.io/content/posts/planning.md

 1. What about configuration, integration with external services API, databases and so on ?
 1. What about authentication and authorization ?
 1. What about unit or integration tests ?
+1. Is that a new API ?
+If so, what about pagination, sort, filtering ?

 ### Existing Features